Optimisation of time-ordered processes in the finite and asymptotic regime: Application: optimization of adaptive protocols for magic state detection

 To calculate the type-II error, we assign the model the rewards $r_k=0$, for $k=1,...,N-1$ and

-We can thus compute an upper bound on $e_{II}({\cal S}_a)$, the maximum type-II error achieved with states in class ${\cal S}_a$, via the SDP relaxation of eq. (\ref{dual}); and its gradient with respect to the POVM element $M_{t'|t}$, via eq. (\ref{perturbed})\footnote{The dual problem of (\ref{dual}) does not seem to have a unique solution, because we find that the use of eq. (\ref{perturbed_single_q}) results in infeasible semidefinite programs.} We assume that the solution of problem (\ref{dual}) is unique, so the techniques of Appendix \ref{app:gradient} are not necessary.
+We can thus compute an upper bound on $e_{II}({\cal S}_a)$, the maximum type-II error achieved with states in class ${\cal S}_a$, via the SDP relaxation of Eq.~(\ref{dual}); and its gradient with respect to the POVM element $M_{t'|t}$, via Eq. (\ref{perturbed}) \footnote{The dual problem of (\ref{dual}) does not seem to have a unique solution, because we find that the use of Eq. (\ref{perturbed_single_q}) results in infeasible semidefinite programs.} We assume that the solution of the problem given in Eq.~(\ref{dual}) is unique, so the techniques of App.~\ref{app:gradient} are not necessary.

 Our original problem, though, is to compute the type-II error of all states violating at least one of the facets of the magic polytope by an amount $\geq \delta$.
 Thus we have that $e_{II}=\max_ae_{II}({\cal S}_a)$.
 The gradient (or, more properly said, subgradient) of this function is $\vec{\nabla}e_{II}({\cal S}_{a^\star})$, where $a^\star$ is the argument of $\max_ae_{II}({\cal S}_a)$.